 What lazyagent never does

 - It doesn’t talk to any LLM.
-The one outbound network call lazyagent ever makes is
+The only outbound network calls lazyagent makes are explicit

-lazyagent limits --agent claude, which queries Anthropic’s/api/oauth/usagefor the user’s own rate-limit numbers — and only when explicitly invoked.
-Everything else (monitoring, prune, compact, Codex limits) is purely local. - It doesn’t interrupt or control agents.
+lazyagent limitschecks for Claude, Codex, Grok, Kimi, and Cursor billing/rate-limit data.
+Everything else (monitoring, prune, compact, and search) is purely local. - It doesn’t interrupt or control agents.
 You can’t kill a session from lazyagent; it only watches.

 - It doesn’t move or copy session files — except when you explicitly run